JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.VueCore/Master/README.md

 ## Usage

-#### Adding the JSopX™ React Core to Other Projects
+#### Adding the JSopX™ Vue Core to Other Projects

 1. **Add Project Reference**:

     - In the solution that requires the common library, right-click on the project in Solution Explorer.
     - Select `Add` > `Reference`.
-    - Check the box for `JSopX.ReactCore` and click `OK`.
+    - Check the box for `JSopX.VueCore` and click `OK`.

 2. **Use the Common Code**:

-    - You can now use the constants, enums, and helpers from the `JSopX.ReactCore` in your other projects.
+    - You can now use the constants, enums, and helpers from the `JSopX.VueCore` in your other projects.

 ## In Conclusion

-The `JSopX.ReactCore` Project (i.e., _jSilvestri.com BETA v 2024 JSopX™ React Core Open Project EXperience_) is one of several, FREE, open-source projects, included in the first-of-its-kind, Multi-Platform, Multi-Stack, `JSopX™ Open Project EXperiences Collection` Enterprise-Level Application.
+The `JSopX.VueCore` Project (i.e., _jSilvestri.com BETA v 2024 JSopX™ Vue Core Open Project EXperience_) is one of several, FREE, open-source projects, included in the first-of-its-kind, Multi-Platform, Multi-Stack, `JSopX™ Open Project EXperiences Collection` Enterprise-Level Application.

-By centralizing project properties, filters, and other static, constants, this approach to basic object oriented coding should be one of the first things you do when extending your projects, especially with referencing the `JSopX.ReactCore` across projects.
+By centralizing project properties, filters, and other static, constants, this approach to basic object oriented coding should be one of the first things you do when extending your projects, especially with referencing the `JSopX.VueCore` across projects.

 [Back to Top](#table-of-contents)